QwikDev/qwik/CONTRIBUTING.md

 ### Submitting an Issue

-Before creating a new issue, please try searching through open issues using the [GitHub issue search bar](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests).
+Before creating a new issue, please search through open issues using the [GitHub issue search bar](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests).
 You might find the solution to your problem or you could verify that it is an already known problem.

 We want a bug-free and best-performing project, that's why we take all reported issues to heart, but if we can't reproduce the issue, we won't have a way of locating and properly fixing it.